 Computer Control.
-Click the GM_Tube icon on the desktop.
+Go to USB tab at top of XP-mode window where it says "MM232R" module.
+Click "Attach", and wait for the programs to load.
+Click open PHY192 folder within XP-mode, and click on the GM_Tube program.
 For Comm Port, hit "refresh" and select the highest numbered COM entry (e.g. COM4).
 For "Start Volts" select 600, for "End Volts" select 1200, and for Step select 50.
 This will scan in HV from 600 to 1200 V in steps of 50V.
 Then select 10 for the Time interval: you will count 10 sec at each voltage setting.
 When you are ready, you can click Run.
-The time it will take to finish the run will be $10 \times (1200 - 600)/50 = 120 \text{ s} = 2$ minutes or so.
-You can watch the HV and counts either in the program, or on the front panel of the electronics.
+The time it will take to finish the run will be $10 \times (1200 - 600)/50 = 120 \text{ s} = 2 \text{ minutes or so.}$ You can watch the HV and counts either in the program, or on the front panel of the electronics.
 There will likely be no counts until the counter is over 800 V or so.
 Once the tube starts registering particles you have reached a point on the response curve where it starts to be active.
 If things get confused, you can always close the GM Tube window and click the icon again.

-WARNING: In case the tube starts discharging, which is indicated by an extremely rapid increase in the count rate or even audible sounds from the tube, you can turn off the power switch on the back of the electronics unit.
-Then don't go to that high a voltage next time!
+WARNING: In case the tube starts discharging, which is indicated by an extremely rapid increase in the count rate or even audible sounds from the tube, you should turn off the power switch on the back of the electronics unit immediately.
+You should wait for the system to rest and then don't go to that high a voltage next time!
 A less violent method would be to use the Manual Control directions (Part 3) to stop counting and then reset the HV, but that takes longer.

 The program will draw a crude graph of the count vs HV curve.
 When it has finished, it will ask you to save a file.
 Save it on the U drive in your section's folder, under the name of this experiment; give the file a name descriptive of the parameters you chose, such as $600_1200_50_10$.
+The materials saved to U drive are also available outside of XP-mode.